vertica/spark-connector/README.md

 Note: If you are using the S3 properties, the connector options has priority over the Spark configuration, which has priority over the environment variables.

+## Pushdowns

+Since the connector implements Spark's DataSource V2 interfaces, it also supports pushdowns, specifically filter, columns, and aggregates.
+All pushdown are handled automatically by Spark and does not require any configurations.
+Note that aggregate pushdown is only supported for Spark 3.2.0, and not all aggregate are supported.

 ## Complex Data Types

 The connector supports reading/writing: